 Dressing formally will show your respect towards your landlord, but you should not worry too much and dress too formally.
 Just remember to be professional and clean.
 There have been cases where foreigners wear torn shorts, thinking it’s normal for Vietnamese folks.
 Some even forget to zip their pants.
 Those “graphic” images make bad impressions, leading to hard negotiation.
 That’s because some Danang landlords might be suspicious of your on-time rental payment.

 Punctuality is vital in all kinds of events, especially a meeting with potential landlords.
 You should leave home early to make sure you are present and well-dressed at least 5 minutes before the agreed time.

 Being punctual shows your Danang landlord two virtues they are looking for every tenant.
 The first virtue is your common courtesy, which signals that you are educated and pleasant to do business with.
 The second one is your reliability in paying the rent on time.
 So, don’t be late!

 Greetings are important in Vietnamese culture.
 Foreigners are not required to learn any unfamiliar greeting styles or rituals.
 Just an honest smile and some handshakes will do.
 You can consider learning how to say “Hello” in Vietnamese.

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”

-This pieces of advice is one of many words of wisdom left behind by Nelson Mandela, and you can just follow it to earn some good impression in the first meeting with the landlord.
+These pieces of advice are one of many words of wisdom left behind by Nelson Mandela, and you can just follow it to earn some good impression in the first meeting with the landlord.
 Simple words like “Xin chào!” or “Cảm ơn!” do not only break the ice but also give you chance of receiving better rental terms compared to other tenants.